-The Senior Lead for Safeguarding
+The Senior Club Lead and Trustee for Safeguarding

-- 5.2 The Senior Lead for Safeguarding at West Ham United Football Club is accountable for ensuring the effectiveness of this policy and our compliance with it. - 5.3 The Senior Lead for Safeguarding will ensure that: - The safeguarding policy is in place and is reviewed annually, is available to the public and has been written in line with statutory guidance and the requirements of Newham Safeguarding Children Partnership and Adults Board's procedures. - A senior member of staff is designated to take the lead responsibility for safeguarding. - All staff receive a safeguarding induction and are provided with a copy of this policy and the staff code of conduct. - All staff undertake appropriate safegaurding training relevant to their role. - Procedures are in place for dealing with allegations against members of staff and volunteers who work with children in line with statutory guidance. - Safer recruitment practices are followed to prevent individuals who may pose a risk to children from having access to children within the organisation. - Any weakness with regard to safeguarding arrangements that are brought to their attention will be remedied without delay. - Policies and procedures, particularly concerning referrals of cases of suspected abuse and neglect, are followed by staff.
+- 5.2 Senior Leads for Safeguarding at WHFC and WHF are accountable for ensuring the effectiveness of this policy and our compliance with it. - 5.3 Senior Leads for Safeguarding will ensure that: - The safeguarding policy is in place and is reviewed annually, is available to the public and has been written in line with statutory guidance and the requirements of Newham Safeguarding Children Partnership and Adults Board's procedures. - A senior member of staff is designated to take the lead responsibility for safeguarding. - All staff receive a safeguarding induction and are provided with a copy of this policy and the staff code of conduct. - All staff undertake appropriate safegaurding training relevant to their role. - Procedures are in place for dealing with allegations against members of staff and volunteers who work with children in line with statutory guidance. - Safer recruitment practices are followed to prevent individuals who may pose a risk to children from having access to children within the organisation. - Any weakness with regard to safeguarding arrangements that are brought to their attention will be remedied without delay. - Policies and procedures, particularly concerning referrals of cases of suspected abuse and neglect, are followed by staff.